Chart Color Schemes

 Providence Village Shopping Centre

-A new mixed-use Neighbourhood Activity Centre within the Providence masterplanned estate in Greenvale.
-Features a full-line supermarket anchor, specialty food and beverage retailers, medical/health hub, childcare, gym, and extensive public realm with landscaping and plazas.
-Expected to deliver 700 construction jobs and approximately 400 ongoing jobs.
+Providence Village is a planned mixed-use Neighbourhood Activity Centre (NAC) within the Providence masterplanned estate.
+The project features a major full-line supermarket anchor, specialty food and beverage retail, a dedicated health and medical hub, childcare, and a gym.
+The development includes an extensive public realm with landscaped plazas and a signalized intersection at Garibaldi and Mickleham Roads to enhance accessibility.
+It is expected to create 700 construction jobs and 400 ongoing local employment opportunities.

 Melbourne Airport Business Park Precinct